In some cases, MySQL handles a query differently when you are

 When using one of the MySQL APIs, it can also be employed

-does not work in the MySQL Monitor (the
+technique does not work with the mysql

-mysql program), which merely displays
+client program, which merely displays

 SHOW COLUMNS or

-DESCRIBE for this purpose.)
+DESCRIBE for this purpose.

 When the server uses temporary tables to resolve the